-Spanish mackerel is also a pelagic species, occurring in depths 75 meters throughout the coastal zones of the western Atlantic from southern New England to the Florida Keys and throughout the Gulf of Mexico (Collette and Russo 1979).
+Spanish mackerel is also a pelagic species occurring in depths up to 75 meters but primarily found in depths of 20 meters or less.
+The species occurs throughout the coastal zones of the western Atlantic from southern New England to the Florida Keys and throughout the Gulf of Mexico (Collette and Russo 1979).
 Adults usually are found from the low-tide line to the edge of the continental shelf, and along coastal areas.
 They inhabit estuarine areas, especially the higher salinity areas, during seasonal migrations, but are considered rare and infrequent in many Gulf estuaries.
-A detailed description of the Spanish mackerel gillnet fleet and how it operates is contained in Section 2.1 of this document.